by Brian K. Asbury

 “My pleasure.”

 Firebrand landed beside him and transformed to human shape.
-“OK, so do you want to explain what that was all about?” she said.
+“Okay, so do you want to explain what that was all about?” she said.
 “And in particular, how come you suddenly turned into two separate people and back again?”

 She considered this for a moment.
 “That could be asking a lot.”